 individualist therapeutic understanding of persons, problems, and relationships.
 This relational/contextual/anti- individualist practice was founded on a therapy designed to counter the prevailing dominant psychological ideas regarding the skin-bound individual self (Madigan, p.
 4, 2019).

 Of course to assume that the ‘self’ is basically a ‘story’ or a ‘narrative’ that can be changed raises the nature/nurture debate question of ‘how much of who we are is innate and how much is a product of our environment’?
 Well the answer is that we are both evidently natural and educated by the world in some shape or form.
-This is an important thing to remember when engaging in any form of reconciliatory, healing or therapeutic practice, as not everything about a person, group or situation needs to be ‘fixed’ for want of a better term, just because there has been an experience of oppression.
+This is an important thing to remember when engaging in any form of reconciliatory, healing or therapeutic practice.

 Some things need to be accepted the way they are.
 In my own experience over almost my entire adult live, I have predominantly found that Indigenous people and groups in remote areas seem to embody this kind of acceptance of diversity in a ‘way of being’, and are of the most kind and welcoming people I’ve been privileged to form bonds with.
 This is not exclusive to the context, but most certainly a distinct characteristic of remote community life from my meandering experiences.

-A the end of the day, people from every section of society are human, and subject to the same cross-section of power dynamics, and of course the ‘human condition’; the characteristics, key events, and situations which compose the essentials of human existence, such as birth, growth, emotionality, aspiration, conflict, and mortality.
-This is why learning, teaching children, and healing through narrative and story-telling; especially around a fire; has been so effective since ancient times.
+A the end of the day, people from every section of society are human, and subject to the same cross-section of power dynamics, and the ‘human condition’; the characteristics, key events, and situations which compose the essentials of human existence, such as birth, growth, emotionality, aspiration, conflict, and mortality.
+This is why learning, teaching children, and healing through narrative and story-telling; especially around a fire; has been so much a part of our lives since ancient times.

 For more information on how to use narrative therapy in your practice, or to access resources check out this brilliant website www.